zojaji/zojaji.github.io/_posts/2019-06-14-how-to-have-two-cameras-in-desktop-vr-game.md

 # Conclusion
-After applying these post settings to a Unity multiplayer game, players will see a game scene from two different camera perspectives, the VR head-mounted device camera perspective and the other one on the desktop from the second camera perspective.
+We tried to configure two cameras inside a Unity game in order to have two different camera perspectives at the same time, a VR head-mounted device camera perspective and a second camera perspective on the user's desktop.